Networking Doesn’t Have To Be Scary

 Photo from Pexels.com

 1. Decide on a certain number of people to introduce yourself to before you go.
-You don’t have to get to know EVERYONE in the room, but have a set number of people that you will absolutely talk to.
+You don’t have to get to know EVERYONE in the room.
+Do set the number of people you will absolutely talk to.
 I recently attended an event and decided that I would make two new connections.
 I purposely sat by two people I didn’t know and chatted with them before the event and during breaks.

 2. Think of networking as a time to connect the people that you already know with the people that you meet.
 During an event last year, I met someone who needed help with marketing her business.
 We chatted about what she had already tried and I connected her with someone who I knew could help her with the marketing initiative she wanted to focus on.
 Being able to make this connection made me feel glad that I had attended the event.

 3. Have 3 key questions in mind that you will ask of those you meet.
-Rather than trying to think quickly on your feet, think of the questions you’d like or know of anyone and everyone before speaking with them: What do they do?
+Rather than trying to think quickly on your feet, think of the questions you’d like to know about people before speaking with them.
+What do they do?
 What do they like about what they do?
 Why did they decide to become an entrepreneur?
 Knowing what questions you will ask takes the pressure off of you to relax and actively listen to what the other person is saying to you.

 Networking takes practice, just like anything else you want to do well at.
 The more you practice, the better you will become!